GoktugGuvercin/The-Theory-of-Deep-Learning/README.md

 - It shows how many times the model predicted each class compared to ground truth labels.
 While the rows represent the predictions, the columns refer to ground-truth labels.
 Each row and column are defined to denote a specific class index.

 - At first, all entries of this matrix are set to zero.
 Then, each prediction is compared with its true label, and their corresponding entry is incremented by one.
+Confusion matrix entries are used to calculate counting metrics like TP, FP, FN, and TN.

 ## What are two main contributions of residual connections in deep neural architectures ?